Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 tool build-cache-file-cache-sounds pc
 ```

 * platform - The platform this cache file is being built for.
 If nothing is set then it will default to `pc`.
-This is an optional arg
+This is an optional argument
 * target-language - ???
-This is an optional arg
+This is an optional argument
 * minor-version-number - ???
-This is an optional arg
+This is an optional argument
 * dedicated-server - ???
-This is an optional arg
+This is an optional argument
 * use-fmod-data - ???
-This is an optional arg
+This is an optional argument

 ## Build cache file cache sounds index
 ???